blotterchains/BM3D-AG/README.md

 * `--gpus all` → enables GPU acceleration.
 * `-v $(pwd)/output:/app/output` → saves generated assets to local `output/`.
 * `-v $(pwd)/input.txt:/app/input.txt` → reads prompts from local `input.txt`.
+* `bm3d-ag if you named it and build it from dockerfile if you pull from dockerhub BMMission/bm3d-ag fro prebuild image`
 ---

 ### 3. Output